Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Saint Clare's Health Services at its Denville facility, reporting 2,511 affected workers.
-Mercedes-Benz USA, LLC followed with 259 workers.
+The largest notice was filed by Saint Clare's Health Services at its Denville facility, reporting 2,511 affected workers.
+Mercedes-Benz USA followed with 259 workers.

 Trend & Outlook